marty-oehme/zettelkasten.nvim/README.md

 # Zettelkasten.nvim

-To develop / debug:

-start neovim with  `nvim --cmd "set rtp+=$(pwd)" .` to automatically load the files in project dir as if they were on path
+A simple Zettelkasten plugin.

+Currently allows note link creation
+(automatically appending a time-based anchor to each created note) in markdown and wiki-link style, as well as following links to other notes, wherever they are in the notes directory.

+Not much more has been implemented yet, but some options can already be configured by the user.

 ## up next

-* action.lua testing?
+* action.lua testing
+* note listing
+* note jumping (existing to existing)

 ## TODO: needed functionality

 * [ ] note creation (new anchor)
   * [x] create anchor
-    * [ ] *unique* anchor creation
+    * [x] *unique* anchor creation
-    * [ ] implement custom anchor creation function to go with custom anchor regex
+    * [ ] implement custom anchor creation function to go with custom anchor regex (turn anchor options into objects similar to parsers, to let *them* do the work)
   * [x] create link (md / wiki)
 * [ ] note listing (anchors / titles, no anchor)
   * [ ] list anchors